Read Harvey Weinstein’s desperate attempt to save his job

 “With all due respect, I need the letter today,” it said.

 Alas, his plea didn’t work.
-The Weinstein Company’s remaining leadership is now said to be removing its co-founder’s name from credits and is even planning to rename the firm, CBS LA reports.
+The Weinstein Company’s remaining leadership is now said to be removing its cofounder’s name from credits and is even planning to rename the firm, CBS L.A. reports.
 This afternoon, Deadline reported that the scandal had led Apple to kill a reality series about Elvis it had planned with the Weinstein Company.

 Below is the letter, via Min’s tweet: